 The best season is autumn (March-April), when you'll find clear skies and warm days.
 The area is also a good option in winter (June to August), when other areas of Argentina such as Patagonia are under snow.
 The Valles Calchaquíes and La Puna enjoy all-year sunshine; just watch out for chilly nights at high altitude.
 Book way ahead if you’re planning to hit the best fiestas - Easter in Tilcara and the Pachamama celebrations in August.
 Avoid mid-September in Salta, when the pilgrims flood in for the Milagro procession, and there are no beds anywhere.
 The rainy season lasts from January to February, when roads can be impassable.

-Long-distance buses (20 hours from Buenos Aires) are greener, but make sure you choose the coche cama services, which have fully reclining seats.
+BY BUS: Long-distance buses (20 hours from Buenos Aires) are greener, but make sure you choose the coche cama services, which have fully reclining seats.
 See Flechabus.